 - Committing an offence

 - Injuring themselves or others

 - Damaging property

-- Disturbing good order, discipline and learning in the classroom, eg failure to leave the classroom when requested to do so.
+• Disturbing good order, discipline and learning in the classroom, eg failure to leave the classroom when requested to do so.

-Force is never used as a punishment, but may be used as a last resort to restrain children for their safety and that of others.
+Force is never used as a punishment, but may be used occasionally to bring pupils under control or to restrain them.

-Reasonable adjustments will be made for those children with a disability and/or Special Educational Needs.
+Reasonable adjustments will be made for those children with a disability and/or Special Educational Needs